Twenty-year terror war leaves U.S. military struggling to meet new challenges

 Heritage analysts say they have tracked a downward trend in U.S. military strength since their 2015 index was published.

-“Most Americans can agree that the U.S. government’s top priority should be to provide for the common defense through fully funding a military capable of successfully deterring, and if necessary, confronting and defeating America’s enemies,” Lt.
-Gen. Spoehr said.
+“Most Americans can agree that the U.S. government’s top priority should be to provide for the common defense through fully funding a military capable of successfully deterring and, if necessary, confronting and defeating America’s enemies,” Gen. Spoehr said.

-The Biden administration sought a $715 billion budget for the Pentagon but some lawmakers are suggesting adding about $20 billion to the total to assist with military modernization efforts.
+The Biden administration has sought a $715 billion budget for the Pentagon, but some lawmakers are proposing an additional $20 billion to assist with military modernization efforts.

-“As adversaries grow increasingly more provocative, the current Biden defense budget being debated in Congress is dangerously inadequate to the task of making significant improvements necessary to improve military readiness,” he said.
+“As adversaries grow increasingly more provocative, the current Biden defense budget in Congress is dangerously inadequate to the task of making significant improvements necessary to improve military readiness,” he said.

-The Air Force and Space Force were both classified as “weak” in the military review.
-The average age of an Air Force fighter plane is 20 to 30 years old and the service’s critical fleet of tankers are each about 60 years old.
+The Air Force and Space Force were classified as “weak” in the military review.
+The average age of an Air Force fighter plane is 20 to 30 years, and the critical fleet of tankers is about 60 years old.

 The service “is spending more research and development to have an Air Force it would like to have in the 2030s, while it’s not buying enough current production aircraft to replace its aging current fleet,” Mr. Wood said.

-The Marine Corps was the only service to improve its rating, going from “marginal” in 2021 to “strong” this year.
+The Marine Corps was the only service to improve its rating.
+It went from “marginal” in 2021 to “strong” this year.
 Heritage analysts said the Corps has made “extraordinary” efforts to modernize its mission and enhance its readiness, even at the cost of dropping some traditional functions.

 “The Marine Corps knows exactly where it wants to go and is making great progress.
 [But] they’re making sacrifices along the way,” Mr. Wood said.

-Gen. David Berger, Commandant of the Marine Corps, was willing to eliminate one of its regiments — about 2,500 personnel — and reportedly is considering eliminating another in order to fund the transformation of the Corps into a unit ready to take on new adversaries, analysts said.
+Gen. David Berger, the commandant of the Marine Corps, was willing to eliminate one of its regiments — about 2,500 personnel — and reportedly is considering eliminating another to fund the transformation of the Corps into a unit ready to take on new adversaries, analysts said.

 “In a world of flag budgets, what they’re doing is sacrificing end strengths,” Mr. Wood said.
 “It’ll be a much smaller Marine Corps — dramatically too small — but it will be a capable and ready Marine Corps.”